 View this post on Instagram

-Anass ERRIHANI is a Moroccan photographer, filmmaker, rock climber as well as mountain guide.
-As Anass states, his love for the wildness leads me to specialize in adventure photography, which is focusing on photographing the relationship between people and the pure nature, especially when it comes to mountains.
-Must follow his account if you are planning a trekking or Toubkal climbing trip to Morocco.
+Anass ERRIHANI is a Moroccan photographer, filmmaker, rock climber, and mountain guide.
+As Anass states, his love for the wildness leads me to specialize in adventure photography, which focuses on photographing the relationship between people and pure nature, especially regarding mountains.
+Follow his account if you plan a trekking or Toubkal climbing trip to Morocco.

 marrakechi_ways